Contractor: Messer Construction

 Client: Southland Christian Church

+From the architect.
 A unique client’s vision and openness to abstract symbolism provided EOP Architects the opportunity to transform a long vacant and neglected retail mall into an energized campus with a newfound purpose.
 Southland Christian Church in Lexington, Kentucky, requested a contemporary, iconic design that would be welcoming, inspirational and transformational but devoid of any traditional references to Christianity: there are no conventional steeples, crosses, or stained glass windows.
 However, the design response includes a number of abstract interpretations with references to these elements.

 The LED-lighted sun screen that drapes the exterior of the educational center symbolizes a contemporary stained glass window and the slanted colonnade composition that defines the worship center’s exterior is a modern interpretation of the crucifixion.
 Additional design metaphors include references to the heavens through a pattern of recessed light niches and angular wall planes representing mountains.